 I found the plagiarism check as fast and accurate as Grammarly’s.
 Its other features come in second best, however.
 Spelling and grammar checking is good, but it lags behind Grammarly when correcting punctuation errors.
 Turnitin is better at detecting plagiarism, and worse at checking for grammar.

 When suggesting how to improve your writing, ProWritingAid offers 20 detailed reports.
 While live suggestions are offered, those reports allow you to study various ways of making your text more readable and engaging.

 WhiteSmoke (from $59.95/year) is a more affordable competitor to Grammarly and Turnitin.
 It offers proofreading and plagiarism checking.
-But the reliability of these features is inferior, as we cover in our full review.
+But the reliability of these features is inferior.

 In a test document, WhiteSmoke picked up all spelling errors but one.
 However, its grammar checker fell well short of Grammarly’s capability (and well ahead of Turnitin’s).